cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

 [Dashboard](https://dashboard.obofoundry.org/dashboard/index.html),
 [Ontology Development Kit (ODK)](https://incatools.github.io/ontology-development-kit/), [Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom), and other standards.

-I want to comment on each of his points:
+I want to comment on several of his points:

 > But it is a little weird that JKG is promoted by HubMap and KidsFirst - both
 > of which are relatively close to the Monarch / LinkML ecosystem (not quite
 > touch it, but close).

+This is the part that's most like XKCD:927.
+I'm not so virtuous either - I've been guilty of doing the same thing.
+From my own experience, I can say there's a strong allure to:

+1. starting fresh
+2. having full control
+3. not needing to collaborate or find consensus (see discussion of Nico's 3 bullet points below)
+4. Doing It Right This Time For The Last Time™
-This is definitely the part that's most like XKCD:927, and I've done this myself too.
-The allure of starting fresh, having full control, not needing to collaborate, and having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) is strong.
+5. having something to point to that's your creation (instead of, _we made minor improvements to an existing resource_) which might come from pressure to publish or from pressure from your institution

+I can't speak towards why NIH didn't reuse, for example, KGX, but based on their general hesitance to engage with the community in other things, their tendency towards reinvention doesn't surprise me.
+That all being said, I've been on the receiving end of such a snub from groups that I collaborate with and from groups that, at minimum, should be aware of what I'm working on.
+It can hurt, and be demotivating.

+> 1. Creating a standard nowadays takes 4 hours for an experienced developer

 Nico and I have had philosophical debates about this kind of thing, and his position is that it's better to have something that works 80% percent for many use cases, but at least everyone aligns on the standard.

-> 1. Creating a standard nowadays takes 4 hours for an experienced developer

-When I've taken the idealistic approach and gone the route of doing it myself, it's usually the case that I can make something better, but then the more important reality of his next points set in.
+When I've taken the "idealistic" approach described above and built something myself, it's usually the case that I can make something better, but then the more important reality of his next points set in.

 > 2. Coordinating a bit of consortium-wide uptake (for a medium-sized consortium
 >    like theirs) takes maybe 3 months of work (meetings, etc.)